EnterpriseDB/tpa/README.md

 2ndQuadrant TPA
 ===============

-© Copyright 2ndQuadrant, 2014-2018
+© Copyright 2ndQuadrant

 Confidential property of 2ndQuadrant; not for public release.

+## Overview

+TPA (Trusted Postgres Architecture) is a set of recommendations from 2ndQuadrant about how to set up a Postgres cluster in various scenarios.
-This repository contains automation tools to provision, configure, and operate Postgres database clusters.
-They represent the best practices followed by 2ndQuadrant to set up Postgres, and are equally applicable to setting up quick one-off testbeds or production environments for customers.
+These represent the best practices followed by 2ndQuadrant, and are as applicable to quick testbed setups as to production environments.

+TPAexec is an orchestration tool that uses Ansible to build Postgres clusters according to 2ndQuadrant's recommendations.

+## What can TPAexec do?

-With TPA, you can:
+With TPAexec, you can:

 1. Provision hosts and other resources on AWS (and, in future, other platforms)